cloudflare/gortr/README.md

 If you do not want to use Docker, please go to the next section.

 If you have **Docker**, you can start GoRTR with `docker run -ti -p 8082:8082 cloudflare/gortr`.
-The containers contains Cloudflare's public signing key and an testing ECDSA private key for the SSH server.
+The containers contain Cloudflare's public signing key and an testing ECDSA private key for the SSH server.

 It will automatically download Cloudflare's prefix list and use the public key